 It is difficult to determine the sex of birds, bees, snakes, fish, etc. That is why we only have the word: צִפּוֹר – tzee-pohr but never: צִיפּוֹרָה tzee-poh-rah.

-The plural form of the word ‘bird’ is צִפּוֹרִים – tzee-poh-reem. צִפּוֹרִים is the form of plural male but it is still a female word.
+The plural form of the word ‘bird’ is צִפּוֹרִים – tzee-poh-reem. צִפּוֹרִים is the form of plural male but it is still a feminine word.
 We say: צִפּוֹרִים קְטָנוֹת.
-Notice that the adjective IS female.
+Notice that the adjective IS feminine.
 We do not care what the form of the plural form is.
-As long as we know that the word is female, then we know that the adjective must be a female word.
+As long as we know that the word is feminine, then we know that the adjective must be a feminine word.

 You ALWAYS determine the gender of a word by its adjective (if it has one).

 Bees – דְבוֹרִים – דְּבוֹרָה= only feminine noun.

 Snake: נָחָשׁ – נְחָשִׁים = only masculine noun.

 Fish: דָּג – דָּגִים = only masculine noun.